-Between 1 and 12 November, almost 200 homes in Thame will be displaying a poppy, or poppies, in their front windows as a visual and poignant tribute to the men who lived there before going to fight in the War.
+Between 1 and 12 November, almost 200 homes in Thame displayed a poppy, or poppies, in their front windows as a visual and poignant tribute to the men who lived there before going to fight in the War.
 Of the 600 men who left to fight, Thame Remembers were able to trace addresses for 320 of them, 65 of whom paid the ultimate sacrifice.
-The poppies, printed by Windles, have been coloured in and cut out by local schoolchildren, scouts, guides, the Youth Café and Day Centre.
+The poppies, printed by Windles, were coloured in and cut out by local schoolchildren, scouts, guides, the Youth Café and Day Centre.
 Poppies with a black centre represent those who did not return, and a white centre represents those who did.

-A tree sapling, with a commemorative plaque, will be planted at Southern Road Recreation Ground as part of the Trees of Remembrance Project (a partnership between Oxfordshire County Council and The Woodlands Trust).
+A tree sapling, with a commemorative plaque, was planted at Southern Road Recreation Ground on the Cuttle Brook Nature Reserve as part of the Trees of Remembrance Project (a partnership between Oxfordshire County Council and The Woodlands Trust).

-Silhouettes will be placed in the churches of Thame and at the Memorial Gardens (at the Service of Remembrance) as part of the national ‘There but Not There’ project.
+Silhouettes were placed in the churches of Thame and at the Memorial Gardens (at the Service of Remembrance) as part of the national ‘There but Not There’ project.

-A life size ‘Tommy’ will be installed at the Memorial Gardens during the National Poppy Appeal as part of the Royal British Legion’s ‘Thank you’ project.
+A life size ‘Tommy’ was installed at the Memorial Gardens during the National Poppy Appeal as part of the Royal British Legion’s ‘Thank you’ project.
 The lifesize Tommy was purchased by RBL with the proceeds of the Vintage Tea event held in August.

-A temporary art installation, titled ‘Living Monument’, will be created and will consist of 130 portraits of men currently living in Thame and the surrounding areas representing each of the individuals who went off to fight in WW1.
+A temporary art installation, titled ‘Living Monument‘ at The Old Train Station Platform on the Phoenix Trail in Thame was on display over the Remembrance weekend.
+This community art installation and Remembrance Memorial consisted of 130 portraits of men currently living in Thame and the surrounding areas representing each of the individuals who went off to fight in WW1.

 Thame Remembers Project